jmgonza6/crystal-builder/README.md

 ##Install main application

+*NOTE:* Several options are listed on line 16 of the Makefile controling the environment and dialog verbosity.
+Specifically, the rendering window can be built with a default white background or black.
+Additionally, there are several macros for controlling how much information is printed to the terminal during a build session.

-Simply run the following command in the top-level directory,
+Once finished, simply run the following command in the top-level directory to build the application

-	make
+    make all

+This will place the executable in the `build/` directory located in the top-level of this distribution.

 Alternatively, type the following to see a list of options available to `make`,

     make help

-Once complete, the executable will be placed in the `build/` directory located in the top-level of this distribution.

 __________________________________________________________________________________